venoajie/my_prompts/projects/coding_trader_app/personas/specialized/adr-1.persona.md

 expected_artifacts:
   - id: decision_context
     type: primary
-    description: "A document or mandate describing the technical decision that needs to be made."
+    description: "A detailed mandate describing the technical problem, constraints, and the specific decision that needs to be recorded."
   - id: related_artifacts
     type: optional
     description: "Supporting evidence such as blueprints, roadmaps, or relevant source code."